 Life

-Seneca was born in Corduba, Hispania (mod.
-Cordova, Spain) at the turn of the new millennium.
-The Annaei were a very prominent family, and Seneca was the uncle of Lucan his father, Seneca the Elder, was an eminent rhetorician who could give his son the best education.
+Seneca was born in Corduba, Hispania (modern Córdoba, Spain) at the turn of the new millennium.
+The Annaei were a very prominent equestrian family from Spain: his father, Seneca the Elder, made a name for himself as a rhetorician in the court of Tiberius, and his nephew, Lucan, rose to prominence as a poet and friend of the emperor Nero.

-He served under his uncle, the prefect of Egypt, from 26–31 CE, and upon returning to Rome, embarked on his political career.
+In his youth he spent several years in Egypt (26–31 CE) accompanying his aunt, who was married to the governor (praefectus) of Egypt, Gaius Galerius.
+Upon returning to Rome, he embarked on a political career.
 After an alleged affair with the emperor Caligula’s youngest sister, Julia Livilla, Seneca was exiled to Corsica in 41 CE.
-In 49, Agrippina, another of Caligula’s sister and wife of new emperor Claudius, had her husband recall Seneca back to Rome to tutor her son, Nero, the future emperor.
+In 49, Agrippina, another of Caligula’s sisters and wife of new emperor Claudius, had her husband recall Seneca back to Rome to tutor her son, Nero.

-Over time, however, the relationship soured (as it had with many of Nero’s older friendships, including the other Annaei Lucan and Cornutus), and Seneca was implicated in the Pisonian conspiracy, and some in the conspiracy even wanted to place Seneca on the imperial throne.
+Over time, however, the relationship soured (as it had with many of Nero’s older friendships, including Lucan and Cornutus), and Seneca was implicated in the Pisonian conspiracy; Tacitus preserves the rumor that some in the conspiracy even wanted to place Seneca on the imperial throne.
 He was forced to commit suicide in 65 CE.

 Works